nens/threedi-docs/source/e_2d_flood_adaptation_tutorial.rst

 #) In the Layers panel, reorder the layers such that the OpenStreetMap layer is below the 3Di schematisation.

-You should now see the DEM and schematisation located over the town Strand.
+You should now see the DEM and schematisation of the town Strand with a useful background-layer.

 Uploading the schematisation